Carl Emil Moltke: Career as naval officer

 He entered the Naval Cadet Academy in 1786 and was created second lieutenant in 1789.
 In 1791–92, he served under Captain Poul de Løvenørn on an expedition to Morocco.
 In 1793, he entered the Royal Navy as part of his training.
 In 1797, he was created first lieutenant.
 He was discharged from the Dano-Norwegian navy in 1803.

 Diplomatic career

 Moltke began his diplomatic career in 1793 as secretary at the Danish legation in Lisbon.
 In 1801, he transferred to Madrid where he for a while served as chargé d'affaires.
 In 1804, he was appointed as Danish envoy in Stockholm but not accredited as such until three years later.
 He had to leave Stockholm the following year as a result of the war.
-He was in 1808 appointed as envoy in The Hague but did not fully assume the office until in 1815.
+In 1808 he was appointed as envoy in The Hague but did not fully assume the office until in 1815.
 In the intermediate years, he was used for various diplomatic missions, for instance in 1813 to the Russian headquarters in Silesia where he was to request Alexander I's mediation in the conflict with England.
 After five years in the Hague, Moltke was transferred to London.
 He discontinued his diplomatic career in 1822.